KilledByAPixel/ZzFX/README.md

 - [ZzFX now supports music via ZzFXM by Keith Clark!](https://github.com/keithclark/ZzFXM/)
 - [ZzFXM Demo](https://keithclark.github.io/ZzFXM/)
 - Both the songs and player are super tiny!
+- ZzFX also has the GetNote function that converts a musical note to a freqeuency.

 ## ZzFX UI Features